 Easy Homemade Carne Asada Nachos

 Did you grill up Carne Asada this weekend and have leftovers?
-Make these Easy Carne Asada Nachos, piled high with deeply flavorful bits of steak, hearty black beans, melty cheese, spicy jalapeƱos and – the piĆØce de rĆ©sistance – creamy homemade guacamole.
+Make these Easy Carne Asada Nachos, piled high with deeply flavorful bits of steak, hearty black beans, melty cheese, spicy jalapeños and – the pièce de résistance – creamy homemade guacamole.

-Making homemade nachos is a snap, and as an added bonus, you get to customize them exactly to your liking.
-Here is everything I need to make the perfect platter of carne asada nachos:
+Making homemade carne asada nachos is a snap, and as an added bonus, you get to customize them exactly to your liking.

 - Tortilla Chips: Homemade tortilla chips are a nice touch, but not necessary.
 For ease of use, feel free to pick your favorite bagged variety at the store.

-- Black Beans: Again, if you have some homemade black beans left in the fridge, feel free to use them!
-Canned beans will do just as well, and you can absolutely swap in pinto beans if you prefer.
+- Beans: If you have some homemade black beans left in the fridge, feel free to use them!
+Canned beans will do just as well, and you can absolutely swap in frijoles de la olla or refried beans, if you prefer.

 - Grilled Carne Asada: Do yourself a favor and make a double recipe of this super easy carne asada; you’ll want to put it on everything from pizza and fries to quesadillas, skewers, enchiladas, and of course these nachos.